Skip to main content Skip to footer site map

 How Long Does Long-Term Disability Insurance Generally Last?

-Are Long-Term Disability Benefits Taxable, and How Much Does It Pay?
+Are Long-Term Disability Benefits Taxable?

 What Are the Elimination Periods for Long-Term Disability Coverage?

-The most common elimination period for long-term disability is 90 days, but the exact terms of the elimination period will be specified in the policy.
-If short-term disability coverage is available, the effective waiting period before receiving benefits will be relatively short.
-However, when a short-term policy is unavailable, employees may have to wait several months with no income before qualifying for long-term benefits.
-Due to the extended elimination periods, many employees opt for both short-term and long-term disability coverage.
+If short-term disability coverage is available, the employee can begin receiving benefits through that policy sooner, resulting in a relatively short effective waiting period.
+However, when a short-term policy is unavailable, employees may have to wait the full 90-day elimination period with no income before receiving long-term benefits.
+Due to the lengthy waiting time, many employees opt for both short-term and long-term disability coverage if possible.

 Reasons Long-Term Disability Coverage Can Be Denied

-- Missing deadlines for providing requested documents
+• Missed Deadlines: Missing deadlines for providing requested documents can result in denied coverage.

 Long-Term Disability Insurance Laws